 Dr. Joseph David sat down with The Social Station Network to discuss acid reflux disease.
 Watch the video below to better understand acid reflux disease and how to treat it.
-They have discussed treatment for acid reflux that everyone will understand easily.
+They have discussed gastric sleeve treatment for acid reflux that everyone will understand easily.

 - At the entrance to your stomach is a valve, which is a ring of muscle called the lower esophageal sphincter (LES).
 Normally, the LES closes as soon as food passes through it.
 If the LES doesn’t close all the way or if it opens too often, acid produced by your stomach can move up into your esophagus and according to an ent surgeon this can cause lots of pain in the throat for many patients.
 This can cause symptoms such as a burning chest discomfort called heartburn.
 If acid reflux symptoms happen more than twice a week, you may have acid reflux disease, also known as gastroesophageal reflux disease (GERD), these resurge reviews has more information to prevent gastric reflux and improve your digestive and dietary performance.